cuedego/secreon/README.md

-# Vaultix
+# Secreon

 Fault-tolerant secret storage using Shamir's Secret Sharing.

 ## Overview

-Vaultix implements Shamir's Secret Sharing scheme, allowing you to split a secret into multiple shares where any threshold number of shares can reconstruct the original secret.
+Secreon implements Shamir's Secret Sharing scheme, allowing you to split a secret into multiple shares where any threshold number of shares can reconstruct the original secret.
 This provides fault tolerance and security for sensitive data.

 ## Features